cwagdev/RWDevCon-Countdown/0-For-Instructor/4-Challenge.markdown

 Adding a button to the view should be straight forward.
 But here are some other things to think about before you get started.

 1. What will the button do?
 There are ways to launch apps in iOS using URL Schemes...
 Maybe start by setting up a URL Scheme for the app?
+	- Hint: When configuring your target there is an Info section.
+Within there you can add URL Types, only a URL Scheme value is required for this challenge
 2. How do you open URLs in iOS?
 The App Delegate?
 Does a widget have an App delegate?
-(Hint: Check out `NSExtensionContext`)
+	- Hint: Check out `NSExtensionContext`, does it have an openURL: method?
+All UIViewController subclasses (remember what TodayViewController is?) have an `extensionContext` property which is `nil` most of the time, but not for widgets.
 3. How do you present the Add controller after the URL is handled?
+	- Hint: There are some delegate methods that get called in AppDelegate for handling when the app is opened with a URL

 ## Challenge B: Hiding the widget